antonio-malcolm/corgi-scripts/README.md

 Copy the package components, manually, to their counterpart locations under /usr, /usr/local, ~/.usr,
 or any directory with a subdirectory structure which matches that of the package.
-(/usr, /usr/local, ~/.usr would be the most standard locations.)
+(/usr, /usr/local, and ~/.usr would be the most standard locations from which to choose.)

 OR: